Football hooliganism: Germany

 The 18-year old supporter of FC Berlin Mike Polley was killed by several shots fired by police in Leipzig during clashes between supporters of FC Berlin and police before the match between FC Sachsen Leipzig and FC Berlin on 3 November 1990.
 In June 1998, after a FIFA World Cup match in France between Germany and Yugoslavia a French policeman was beaten to the point of brain damage by German fans.
 Following the incident, German police contacted many of the known 2,000+ German hooligans to warn them they would be arrested if they traveled to upcoming matches in France.
 A German fan was arrested in 1998 and charged with attempted murder and in 1999, four more Germans were convicted in the attack.
+The main defendant, Andre Zawacki, was found guilty of attempted murder and sentenced to ten years in jail.
+The other three defendants were convicted of grievous bodily harm and given jail sentences of between six months and three-and-a-half years.
 In 2001, Markus Warnecke, the German fan who was accused of leading the attack, was found guilty and jailed for five years and banned from France for ten years, and from all sports facilities for five years.